Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Translation from Typing Rules to Synthesis Rules

 \subsubsection{Terms}

 We begin by defining the object language through a structured set of terms.
+A \emph{term} is a symbolic expression that represents programs, types, contexts, or other syntactic entities in the object language.
 Each term type is specified inductively: terms are constructed from constants, variables, and composite structures via constructors.
 For any given term type \tcode{T}, the syntax conforms to the general form:

 where \(\tcode{c}\) ranges over constants \(\mathcal{C}_\scode{T}\), \(\tcode{v}\) ranges over the global set of variables \(\mathcal{V}\), and \(\tcode{k}\) ranges over constructor symbols \(\mathcal{K}_\scode{T}\) of specified arity and parameter term types.